Chart Color Schemes

 Craigieburn - West hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Craigieburn-West has a median age of 32 years, which is lower than Greater Melbourne's average of 37 and the national average of 38.
+Craigieburn-West has a median age of 32 years, which is notably younger than Greater Melbourne's average of 37 and also significantly lower than Australia's national average of 38 years.
 Compared to Greater Melbourne, Craigieburn-West has a higher proportion of residents aged 5-14 (16.9%) but fewer residents aged 55-64 (6.9%).
-According to post-2021 Census data, the proportion of residents aged 15-24 increased from 12.0% to 13.2%, while the proportion aged 25-34 decreased from 18.5% to 16.5%.
-Demographic projections suggest that by 2041, Craigieburn-West's age profile will change significantly, with the strongest projected growth in the 45-54 cohort, which is expected to increase by 123%, adding 1,977 residents and reaching a total of 3,583.
+According to data from the post-2021 Census, the population aged 15-24 has increased from 12.0% to 13.2%, while the 25-34 age group has decreased from 18.5% to 16.5%.
+Demographic projections indicate that Craigieburn-West's age profile will change significantly by 2041, with the strongest projected growth in the 45-54 age cohort, which is expected to increase by 123%, adding 1,977 residents to reach a total of 3,583.